TECHNICAL ROADMAP STRATEGY

 Fractional Strategy Leadership

-Pair this with fractional leadership to keep the roadmap alive and accountable.
+Pair this with fractional leadership to keep the roadmap alive and accountable quarter over quarter.

 From competing priorities to a plan your whole team can rally behind.